kyeosh/ReadyKey/README.md

      0 3 * * * sudo reboot

  to crontab.
 The reboot is necessary to set a new log name everyday.
 Otherwise the syncing process would take more data each time. this way it seems to use the same amount everyday.
+The version of rclone hosted in the apt repository does not include the "--ignore-checksum" option so I installed 1.43 manually.

 The "simpler" folder is older versions of the core python script, without some features included in the final version.